-Ken Ross is a former Assistant Deputy Minister of Community and Institutional Services for the Department of Health in New Brunswick.
-His responsibilities included mental health and addiction services, primary health care, chronic disease management, hospital services, extra mural program, ambulance services, and the New Brunswick Cancer Network.
-Prior to that he was the Chairman and CEO of the Mental Health Commission of New Brunswick, a Crown Agency which was mandated to reform mental health in New Brunswick with a focus on community care and services.
-He was also the past Executive Director of the Canadian Mental Health Association in New Brunswick.
-He was a past member of F/P/T committees on mental health and public health.
+Prior to this, he served as Chair and CEO of the Mental Health Commission of New Brunswick, a Crown Agency mandated to reform mental health in New Brunswick with a focus on community care and services.
+He was also the past Executive Director of the Canadian Mental Health Association in New Brunswick, and a past member of numerous committees on mental health and public health.

-He has participated as a member of consultation teams on mental health reform in Latvia and Curitiba, Brazil, and has presented in Budapest Hungary, strategies to reform mental health policy in Eastern European Countries.
-He is a past member of the Services Advisory Committee of the Mental Health Commission of Canada and was a member of a group of that assisted Senator Kirby in the policy development for the establishment of the Commission.
+He has participated as a member of consultation teams on mental health reform in Latvia and Brazil, and in Hungary has presented strategies to reform mental health policy in Eastern European Countries.
+He is a past member of the Services Advisory Committee of the Mental Health Commission of Canada and was a member of a group that assisted Senator Kirby in developing policy to establish the Commission.
 He has made numerous presentations across Canada on reforming mental health systems and is a recipient of the C.M.
-Hincks Award from National CMHA and the Queens Golden Jubilee Award in recognition for his contributions to mental health in Canada and New Brunswick.
+Hincks Award from the Canadian Mental Health Association and the Queen Elizabeth II Golden Jubilee Medal in recognition for his contributions to mental health in Canada and New Brunswick.

-He is a current member of Moncton Community Residences Board an NGO that provides community residential options for children and adults with mental health and developmental challenges.
+He is a current member of Moncton Community Residences Board, an NGO that provides community residential options for children and adults with mental health and developmental challenges.